thutuyet1910/Nail-System/README.md

 Customer-facing check-in system for a nail salon.
 Customers enter their phone number, create or update their profile, select services, receive eligible rewards, and join the same-day live check-in queue.

-This system is designed to work with the owner dashboard in `Nail-System-complete`.
+This system is designed to work with the owner dashboard in `Nail-System-owner-dashboard-update`.

 ## What This System Does